 The city was discovered in 1502 by the Portuguese.
 Rio de Janeiro, also known as “cidade maravilhosa” or “marvelous city” is the second-largest city and was the capital of Brazil for more than two centuries.
 Search as long as you like – you won’t find a more stunning metropolis setting.

-If you are lucky enough to travel to Rio, here are my top ten suggestions for what to see and do (after you get your Brazil visa for American citizens):
+If you are lucky enough to travel to Rio, here are my top ten suggestions for what to see and do:

 The biggest party of the year is open to all in the streets of the city.
 Dating back to 1773, the streets are filled with live bands, parades, elaborate and barely-there costumes, this world-famous festival is held before the Catholic observance of Lent.
 Anyone can jump in and join the street revelry.
 Brazilians consider Carnival a national holiday.
 The festivities start on Friday night and continue non-stop until Wednesday, and many times beyond that.
 More than half a million foreign tourists travel to Brazil just to be part of Carnival every year.